rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/catalog.md

 that are allowed from the deployments of *agv_bot*.

 ## Package category
-rapyuta.io divides all packages in _Catalog_ into two categories:
+rapyuta.io divides all packages in _Catalog_ into following categories:

-1. **Storage packages**
+1. **Public packages**
    rapyuta.io provides public packages to its users.
-They are available for every user and group for deployment.
-You cannot delete and/or clone storage packages.
+They are available to every user and group for deployment.
+You cannot delete and/or clone public packages.
-For example, **Rapyuta IO Persistent Volume** is a storage package.
+   	* **Storage packages**
-Packages that perform disk read/write operations, represent databases, execute storage related operations and implement other common use cases are usually categorised as storage packages.
+	  Packages that perform disk read/write operations, represent databases, execute storage related operations and implement other common use cases are usually categorised as storage packages.For example, **Rapyuta IO Persistent Volume** is a storage package.
+	* **Communication packages**
+	  Packages that help in multi-device communication within the same network are categorised as communication packages.
+For example, **Rapyuta IO Communication Broker** is a communication package.
 2. **Default packages**
    The packages that you add to rapyuta.io are grouped as default packages.
+   You can delete and/or clone default packages.